What is restaurant table turnover and how to optimize it for higher efficiency

 Even when your occupancy rate is not at its peak, try to keep couples at tables with two seats.
 You never know when demand could pick up throughout the day.
 Try to be prepared to greet a group of four people at any time.

 Make the most of this advice and other restaurant-specific tips and tricks to optimise your table turnover.
-Once you have understood how to calculate and optimise table rates, you can look forward to a restaurant that flows better and increases its revenue.
+Once you understand how to calculate and optimise table rates, you can look forward to a smoothly flowing restaurant and increased revenue.

 Empty tables and ever-increasing costs?